deuxfleurs-org/garage/doc/book/operations/durability-repairs.md

 +++

-To ensure the best durability of your data and to fix any inconsistencies that may pop up in a distributed system, Garage provides a serires of repair operations.
+To ensure the best durability of your data and to fix any inconsistencies that may pop up in a distributed system, Garage provides a series of repair operations.
 This guide will explain the meaning of each of them and when they should be applied.